thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 Our team executed the tests for at least 24 hours to ensure no resource leakage or performance degradation over time.
 We have also included instructions to replicate the tests.
 Links to the instructions are in the details of each test run.

-Here the general [performance test methodology](/docs/{{docsPrefix}}reference/performance/performance-test-methodology/) used.
+Additional tool set we use for our tests:
+[Postgres](/docs/{{docsPrefix}}reference/performance/tools/postgres-pgadmin-monitoring/),
+[Java](/docs/{{docsPrefix}}reference/performance/tools/java-jmx-monitoring/) and

-Here the tool set for the [Postgres](/docs/{{docsPrefix}}reference/performance/tools/postgres-pgadmin-monitoring/), [Java](/docs/{{docsPrefix}}reference/performance/tools/java-jmx-monitoring/) and [Thingsboard](/docs/{{docsPrefix}}reference/performance/tools/thingsboard-performance-charts/) used to visualize the performance.
+[Thingsboard](/docs/{{docsPrefix}}reference/performance/tools/thingsboard-performance-charts/) used to visualize the performance.